Rickard Rakell Game Preview: Penguins vs. Islanders

 Rakell Stats vs. the Islanders

-- On defense, the Islanders are giving up 105 total goals (3.2 per game) which ranks 18th in the NHL.
+- The Islanders are 18th in goals allowed, giving up 113 total goals (3.2 per game) in the NHL.

 |2023-2024 Season